honeycombio/example-greeting-service/go-auto-instrumented/README.md

 # deploy the service in k8s
 kubectl apply -f greetings.yaml

-# deploy the service with the auto-instrumentation agent
+# deploy the services with the auto-instrumentation agent
 kubectl apply -f greetings-instrumented.yaml

 # deploy the collector